geetavin464/geetavin464.github.io/_posts/2015-03-01-linux-file-structure-commands.md

 title:  "Linux File Structure & Commands"
 date:   2015-03-01 19:08:44
 categories: devops
+description: Frequenty used linux commands, important folders and files
 ---
 > All the best people in life seem to like LINUX
 > - Steve Wozniak